DigHis2020/weekFour-/notes.md

 I actually enjoyed learning about Excel.

-I was confused about what kind of file I need to save my Excel work under so I chose .xls because that was what I saved my last file under for this class.
+I was confused about what kind of file I need to save my Excel work under so I chose .cvs because that was the only file that would upload successfully.

 The RStudio issue